T-Pulse was pleased to co-sponsor with MITI a talk by Dr Graham Scott, National Teaching Fellow, Head of Biological Sciences, University of Hull, UK.

 Clicker use in a large physics class. (this video)

 There is a large body of useful literature about teaching in the science disciplines.
 It is largely unknown to most science instructors because it is distributed across many journals, many of which are unfamiliar, and it is therefore time-consuming to identify.
 Equally, the unfamiliar nature of the literature makes it hard for instructors to distinguish quality from mediocrity, or well-researched conclusions from unsupported opinions.

 Improve your teaching and TAing!

-Over 70 graduate students from the Faculty of Science participated in the September 2013 workshop held at Thomson House.
-The Tomlinson Project in University-Level Science Education (T-PULSE) will next offer its Graduate Teaching Development Workshop for science graduate students on January 14-17, 2014.
-Registration is on now!
+Over 70 graduate students from the Faculty of Science participated in the January 2014 workshop held at Thomson House.
+The Tomlinson Project in University-Level Science Education (T-PULSE) will next offer its Graduate Teaching Development Workshop for science graduate students in August 2014.